One unique fact about Balyasny Asset Management L.P. (BAM) is that it only provides investment advisory services for pooled investment vehicles.

 Balyasny does not list a minimum account size to invest in its pooled investment vehicles.
 Investment is limited to accredited investors, though.
 This means all investors must have a net worth of at least $1 million (excluding the value of a primary residence) or income of at least $200,0000 each year for the past two (combined income of $300,000 for a married couple) with the expectation of the same salary for the next year.

-The primary service Balyasny offers is its pooled investment vehicles.
+The primary service Balyasny offers is portfolio management for its pooled investment vehicles.
 These are privately offered funds.

 The funds offered by Balyasny are all multi-strategy investment funds.
 There are five primary strategies used: fundamental long/short equity, equity trading, quantitative systemic strategies, global macro (including commodities and futures-based strategies) and credit.
 Market sectors used within the equities strategies include energy, healthcare, financial/insurance, industrial, technology, media, telecommunications, consumer staples, consumer discretionary and merger arbitrage/events.